Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### Visual Effects

 - Change in background color on :hover on the start button

-<span style="color: red; font-weight: bold;">Visual effects of changing colors upon submission of answers to questions in radio buttons</span>
+- Radio buttons to select answers were customized in CSS to support overall appeal and coherent color experience while playing the quiz but likewise to provide immediate feedback to user that an answer is chosen,

+- Correct answers are shown in green color to user.
+Wrong answers are shown in red color to the user while the correct answer to the question is shown in green.
+The latter supports immediate feedaback to user while the user is playing the game.

 ### Customized radio buttons for answer choices

-Radio buttons to select answer were customized in CSS to support overall appeal and coherent color experience while playing the quiz.
+Radio buttons to select answers were customized in CSS to support overall appeal and coherent color experience while playing the quiz.

 ![Radio Buttons](readme_assets/customized_radio_button_styling_js_quiz.png)